EveryTable Shark Tank Update – Shark Tank Season 9

 Product | Healthy meals at affordable prices |

-Funding | Raised $4.9 million prior to Shark Tank |
+Funding | Raised $4.9 million before Shark Tank |

-Valuation | $20 million (at the time of Shark Tank pitch) |
+Valuation | $20 million (at the time of the Shark Tank pitch) |

-Sam Polk and David Foster want a Shark to sit at EveryTable, their healthy fast food concept with a social mission, in Shark Tank episode 919.
-Polk, a former hedge fund trader, and Foster, a former private equity professional, got together in 2014 at Groceryships.
 Groceryships is a non-profit organization that provides nutrition education, cooking classes, free produce, and support groups to low-income people.
 While working there, people kept saying they needed an “on the go” version of the types of foods Groceryships was touting.

 The Food

-They have top-notch chefs making things like Jamaican Jerk Chicken, Kale Caesar Salad, Vegan Yucatán Chili and so much more.
-Most meals are gluten-free and there are plenty of vegan options too.
-They currently have five LA area locations with plans to open more.
-Diners can heat hot meals in microwaves at each store or take their meal home.
+Diners can heat hot meals in microwaves at each store or take their meals home.
 Pricing for meals is based on the neighborhood.
 Diners in a low-income area will pay less than those in a higher income area.
 Either way, Polk says the meals are affordable to diners in a given neighborhood based on ZIP Code-level per capita income data.

-Polk likely wants to expand on a large-scale and a Shark could help accelerate the process.
+Polk likely wants to expand on a large scale, and a Shark could help accelerate the process.
 Will a Shark dine at EveryTable?

 Video